Skip to main content

 Practising midwifery in B.C.

-Since 1998, only registered midwives have been legally allowed to use the title “midwife” and to practice as midwives in B.C.
+Since 1998, only registered midwives have been legally allowed to use the title "midwife" and to practise as midwives in B.C.
 The BC College of Nurses and Midwives regulates the profession by setting and maintaining standards, granting registration and investigating complaints.

 Midwifery practice in B.C. includes: